MonuJangra-git/fullstack-app-production-devops/README.md

 * Dedicated non-privileged system user in Phase 1
 * Non-root user inside Docker containers in Phase 2
 * Docker internal network — containers isolated from host
+* Backup for linux deployment , set filesupload to  S3  in cronjobs,
+* Backup for container deployment , mount a volume , even volume is deleted but data still safe.

 ---